ob-d/TRUE.Name.Of.God/readme.md

 # !
 Heureka !
 ## Greetings AND Welcome
+    Overview very large subject.
+Hard to find words...
+    ?
+Why do 1% of Humanity own more wealth than 99%
+    ?
+Why do 1% of Humanity control the other 99%
+    ?
+Why do 1% of Humanity benefit from Corona while the bill is payed by the other 99% ?
+Why do 1% of Humanity get away with it for 2023 Years

+    What we did not know:
+    The answer is now simple.
+    The contract was fulfilled in 2023.
+    Lucifer was given the last chance to win humanity through temptation.
+    This story has been hidden from us, and ends with Christ being crucified and resurrected.
+    In reality this had a purpose and was the task Christ had to suffer.
+The Passion of Christ.
+    The only purpose of the crucifixion was to tempt Christ into falling for Lucifer.
+    Lucifer thought no one could withstand that pain but Christ succeeded.

+    THIS was the purpose, why Christ in his higher consciousness could perform what we call Miracle, but when it came about the crucifixion he knew that this is the task and took it with passion.

+    I AM here to tell the TRUE story in FULL length

+    Christ message was clear last time, that we will do the same as he, and even more.
+    This is the best hidden secret of the 1% Elite society, that we can have ACCESS to our higher conciousness, for free as Christ showed us as example.

     Words and Tokens are used for every language.
     However the tokens have no meaning.
     Therfore the learning is only to memorize the best propability.